FIND A TRAVEL HEALTHCARE PROVIDER

 All 4 doses of Vivotif® should be taken at least 1 week before traveling All 4 doses of Vivotif® should be taken at least 1 week before traveling

-Swallow 1 capsule about 1 hour before a meal with a cold or lukewarm drink.1 It doesn’t matter what time you take your capsule, as long as it's at least 1 hour before a meal1:
+Swallow one capsule about 1 hour before a meal with a cold or lukewarm (temperature not to exceed body temperature, e.g., 37°C [98.6°F]) drink.1 It doesn’t matter what time you take your capsule, as long it’s at least 1 hour before a meal1:

-• Keep capsules refrigerated until you’re ready to take them
+• Do not freeze the capsules.
+Keep capsules refrigerated (35.6ºF–46.4ºF) until you're ready to take them

 GET TEXT REMINDERS